Illustration of men with varying leg sizes.

 Big Legs Don’t Fit into Pants

 Now, this problem doesn’t affect everyone equally.
 Overweight people buy pants with larger waist sizes, and those larger waist sizes allow for larger butts and thighs.
-However, for those of us who are lean, having legs that are too big can become a real problem while buying pants.
+However, for those of us who are lean, having legs that are too big can become a real problem when buying pants.
 As Gregory O’Gallagher (from Kinobody) pointed out, if you keep going hard with the leg lifts, at a certain point, you’ll need to start buying a too-large waist size or switch over to pants designed for overweight people.

 For the serious lifter, that might not matter.
 Greg Nuckols squats over 700 pounds and lives in athletic shorts.
 No problem.
 But not everyone is a serious lifter.
 Some people want to be able to fit into pants.